kksgandhi/personal_site/Game For Smart City Urban Planning-Aguilar.md

 Authors: [[Aguilar]] [[Diaz]] [[Altamiranda]] [[Cordero]] [[Chavez]] [[Gutierrez]]
 #unread #simcity

 Metropolis is a game that focuses on the social dynamics that underpin a city.
+Singleplayer or multiplayer

 emphasizes e-participation in a city.